2sh/wulfilaverse/README.md

 # WulfilaVerse

-A Userscript which adds Wulfila.be verse links to BibleHub and BibleGateway, but only if attested.
-Useful for finding phrases or Greek words in BibleHub, immediately seeing if a verse is attested in Gothic and being presented with a Wulfila.be link when it is.
+A Userscript which adds Wulfila.be verse links to Bible Hub and Bible Gateway, but only if attested.
+Useful for finding words and phrases on Bible Hub and Bible Gateway, immediately seeing if a verse is attested in Gothic and being presented with a Wulfila.be link when it is.
 The script also links to both BibleHub and Bible Gateway from Wulfila.be.